How to install PostgreSQL on Ubuntu 24.04 LTS

 Type the password of the new user when asked.

-As you can see from the above figure the user is informed about the successful connection on the specified database.
-You can verify the information on the current connection with the help of the \conninfo command which you learned in the basic PostgreSQL commands section.
+As shown above, the user is informed of a successful connection to the specified database.
+You can verify the information on the current connection with the help of the \conninfo command, which you learned in the basic PostgreSQL commands section.

 To find the current database type: